brightway-lca/randonneur/README.md

 Creates a new edge or node.

+> [!NOTE]
+> Because this application pattern is so different compared to updating existing values, we don't normally recommend using this functionality.
+It's preferable to go through the normal data importation process instead.

 Because we are specifying a new exchange, we need to list **all** information needed to define an exchange, **including** the exchange `amount`.
-This is different than the other modification types, where *relative* amounts are given with the key `allocation`.
+This is different than the other modification types, where *relative* amounts are given with the key `conversion_factor` or `allocation`.
 We can't give relative amounts here because we have no exchange to refer to, and we don't have a surefire way to identify the reference production exchange (and there might not be one in any case).

 If you want to add an exchange to all datasets: